Sudharsan-Ragavan/Sudharsan-Ragavan/README.md

 - 👋 Hi, I’m @Sudharsan-Ragavan
-- 👀 I’m interested in ML
+- 👀 I’m interested in app development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working undersome IoT project 😃

 <!---
 Sudharsan-Ragavan/Sudharsan-Ragavan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.